 Don’t get me wrong.
 I love Moana.
 Where do I even begin with all the ways that I love this girl?
 She’s smart and funny.
 She’s strong yet understanding.
 She’s brave.
 So brave.
 She loves her family.
 She takes the traditional hero’s journey and faces her fears like I can only hope my daughter will one day.

 I love so many other things about this film, too: I love that the story presents the real issue of how limited our resources can become.
 That even in paradise, trouble can arise at any moment.
 I love the way it embraces an elder, even if they give her the nickname of “village crazy lady.”
 I love that farm animals are friends not food.
 I love that no one wears shoes and that my daughter noticed this.
 I love that coconuts may still have yet another use we’d never thought of.
 I love that Moana doesn’t need a man to solve her problems – and in fact, it turns out, he needed her to fix his.
 I love that the plot twist (spoiler) is that the fiery monster Te Kā was Te Fiti all along, just disconnected from her own heart.
 If that’s not a worthy lesson for kids (and their, ahem, many changing moods), I don’t know what is.
 In fact, that may be the most critical lesson here in a lot of ways.
-(And yes, for the record, I deeply love that Bowie-inspired no-one-could-have-done-it-better “Shiny” performance by Jemaine Clement.
-The whole soundtrack is pretty delicious, and that’s an important element for kids to embrace, too, but perhaps another article.)
+(And yes, for the record, I deeply love that Bowie-inspired no-one-could-have-done-it-better “Shiny” performance by Jemaine Clement.)

-But, according to Redbook, if my daughter embodies this character of color so filled with, well, character, this Halloween, then both she and I are racists.
+But, according to Redbook, if my daughter embodies this character of color so filled with, well, character and color, this Halloween, then both she and I are racists.
 End of story.

 “To pretend to be a racial, ethnic or religious minority when you’re not makes light of their history,” the Redbook “Editors” wrote, “and reinforces a deeply problematic power dynamic, wherein white people use, then discard, pieces of cultures they’ve subjugated for centuries just because they can.”